-1. A packet of review materials is forwarded by the appropriate department chair;

-2. Documentation of an approved and qualifying (i.e., with a minimum of 20% FTE funding) faculty practice and, if applicable, evidence of appropriate credentialing is provided by the associate dean for practice and professional graduate studies in conjunction with the department chair and/or associate dean for undergraduate studies.
+- 1. A packet of review materials is forwarded by the appropriate department chair; - 2.
+Documentation of an approved and qualifying (i.e., with a minimum of 20% FTE funding) faculty practice and, if applicable, evidence of appropriate credentialing is provided by the associate dean for professional practice in conjunction with the department chair and/or associate dean for undergraduate studies.